HannaTarasevich/HannaTarasevich/README.md

 ### Hi there 👋 I am Hanna.

 I'm an Automation Quality Assurance Engineer with 5+ years of professional experience.
-I have been working on various testing frameworks and tools, including Protractor, WebDriverIO, and Playwright.
+I have been working with various testing frameworks and tools, including Protractor, WebDriverIO, and Playwright.
 I'm a lifelong learner and an inquisitive engineer.

 - 🔭 I’m currently working for one of Big Four accounting firms